 No CDBG or HOME funds are anticipated to be provided directly to the McAllen Housing Authority; however, other HUD funds will be utilized to assist residents maintain decent, safe and sanitary housing.
 Nonetheless, City staff assists the housing authority prepare environmental reviews, as necessary, for the use of federal funds.
 And, the City continues to stay actively involved in public housing concerns because the Mayor appoints persons to MHA Board of Directors.
 In addition, MHA is one partner organization in the City's Housing Coalition.
-Lastly, it is worth noting that City staff continues to collaborate with MHA staff for the improvement of the facility, resident initiatives and programmatic tasks such as updates, improvements or changes to the Contributing Factors included in the City's Analysis of Impediments that will help guide City and Housing Authority programs and policies.
+It is worth noting that City staff continues to collaborate with MHA staff for the improvement of the facility, resident initiatives and programmatic tasks such as updates, improvements or changes to the Contributing Factors included in the City's Analysis of Impediments that will help guide City and Housing Authority programs and policies.
+While no funding is anticipated for FY 2021-2022, funds remains in the FY 2020-2021 contract to assist MHA with the mitigation of COVID.